 But each year, a certain number of returns are missing as tax season approaches.
 Some taxpayers request an extension while others don’t earn enough to necessitate filing.
-However, for a portion of the population, procrastination turns into failing to file altogether, and sometimes for more than one year.
+However, for a portion of the population, they are unable to file their taxes on time due to a variety of reasons, and sometimes for more than one year.

-How to File Multiple Years' Tax Returns
+How to File Multiple Years Tax Returns

 You’ll also need to pull information that can help you claim deductions, like receipts from business expenses or health care costs.
 Whether you’re filing manually or relying on tax preparation software or a professional service provider, all this paperwork will be essential to filing your taxes accurately and reducing your taxable income.